 How Do I Start Incorporating Deadlifts In My Rehab Plans?

-A full technical breakdown of the deadlift is not my goal with this article but I will share a few tips.
-First, here are the main points of performance we use in our Clinical Management of the Fitness Athlete course (designed to make clinicians great at managing of the needs of fitness athletes):
+A full technical breakdown of the deadlift is not my goal with this article, but I will share a few tips.
+First, here are the main points of performance we use in our Clinical Management of the Fitness Athlete course (designed to make clinicians great at managing the needs of fitness athletes):

-Two common faults I think are particularly useful for clinicians to look at are around bath path.
+I’ve written about deadlift faults in this article.
+But the two common faults I think are particularly useful for clinicians to look at are around bath path.

-First, do the knees move out of the way or the barbell (creating a vertical or slightly posterior bar path) or does the barbell have to move around the knees?
+First, do the knees move out of the way or the barbell (creating a vertical or slightly posterior bar path), or does the barbell have to move around the knees?
 The below video (using the “Iron Path” app) does a great job of demonstrating this.
-If the bar has to more around the knees, we have pretty inefficient technique and also put a little extra load through the low back.
+If the bar has to more around the knees, we have a pretty inefficient technique and also put a little extra load through the low back.

 For these athletes spending time educating and working on improving set up positioning and their first pull will help them out tremendously.

 The second bar path fault we commonly see is letting the barbell drift away from the body after it passes the knees (left picture).
 What we ideally want to see is the lats pulling the bar back to the hip, keeping it close to (or sliding up) the thigh to the hip.